NFC Giving for Small Churches: Big Results on a Tight Budget

 The narrative that digital giving is only for big churches with big budgets was never true—it was just the reality of how giving technology was priced.
 Monthly subscriptions, setup fees, and per-user charges made it inaccessible for the churches that needed it most.

 Tap.Giving changes that equation entirely.
-For less than $10, a small church can offer the same frictionless, modern giving experience as a megachurch.
+For a one-time investment of $450, a small church gets 100 plates—enough to equip every seat, every room, and every event with the same frictionless, modern giving experience as a megachurch.
 No monthly bill.
 No IT requirements.
 No learning curve for your volunteers.
 Just NFC plates that work with whatever giving platform you already have.

 Your church doesn’t need a bigger budget to start capturing the generosity that’s already sitting in your pews.
 You just need a better way to receive it.